 There are no “stupid” questions as far as we are concerned.
 It is the questions we do not ask that can come back and bite us in the backside.
 We never Ass-u-me anything.

-Call #2: A week rarely goes by without a call, email, or text message from someone looking for off-market opportunities.
+A week rarely goes by without a call, email, or text message from someone (Investors) looking for off-market opportunities.
 Frequently the caller ID shows a private, unknown, or otherwise blocked number.
-Why do we receive so many of these calls, because the perception is a probate realtor is more likely to have off-market opportunities.
+Why do we receive so many of these calls, because the perception is a probate real estate agent is more likely to have off-market opportunities.

 The calls typically go something like this: